 Much less interesting, but sometimes exotified in

-like Zimmerman without the 'er'.
+pronunciation.
+It's just like Zimmerman without the 'er'.